alexa-smart-properties/skill-sample-for-nodejs-senior-living/README.md

     ask deploy [-p <ask_profile>]

-### Step 6: Test the deployed skill under your developer portal account
+### Step 6: Test the deployed skill under your developer portal account.

 ### Step 7: Afterwards, you can start customizing the skill!